TomWilford/mvc-primer/README.md

 I got a little carried away with the HTML and CSS.

-I improved the query builder slightly...
+I improved the query builder slightly

+Added a few handy DocBlocks here and there...

 aaaand...